docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 `mydestination = localhost.$mydomain, localhost`

 Add the latter line to config/postfix-main.cf.
 That should work.
+Without that change there will be warnings in the logs like:

+`warning: do not list domain example.com in BOTH mydestination and virtual_mailbox_domains`

+Plus of course mail delivery fails.

 ### Why are Spamassassin x-headers not inserted into my sample.domain.com subdomain emails?